-4 A pre-season sample is taken into a sum of samples per season.
+4 A pre-season sample is taken into account at total number of samples per season.

 5 Three samples are sufficient if the season does not exceed eight weeks or the region is subject to special geographical constraints.

 6 If, for any reason, it is not possible to take the sample at the scheduled date, a delay of four extra days is allowed.
 Thus, the interval between two samples should not exceed 31 + 4 days.